Bit-2310/compact-on-demand-rapid-encoding-of-sequences/README.md

 ## The CORE Concept

-The big idea was to stop treating sequence files like dumb text documents and start treating them like smart, high-performance databases.
+The big idea was to stop treating sequence files like text documents and start treating them like smart, high-performance databases.
 Instead of just reading a file from top to bottom every single time, I wanted to build something that lets you jump straight to the data you need, instantly.

 Here's the breakdown of what I cooked up:

 1.  **Stop Wasting Space (Compact):** A standard FASTA file uses a whole 8 bits to store a single base like 'A' or 'G'.
-That's a huge waste!
+That I feel is slightly less effecient when used for processing!
 CORE-seq uses a smarter 4-bit encoding, which means we can pack four bases into the space of one.
 This shrinks the sequence data by about 50% (assumption! since I still need to test this)

 2.  **Instant Access (On-demand):** This is the secret sauce.
 Instead of having to read through 9 GB of a 10 GB file just to get to the end, CORE-seq creates an index—like a table of contents for your sequences.
 So when you ask for "chromosome Y," the program looks it up in the index, sees it starts at byte `5,432,100`, and jumps right there.
 It's the difference between scrolling through a giant PDF and clicking a bookmark.

 3.  **Built for Speed (Rapid Encoding):** By working directly with this binary data, we can skip all the slow text-parsing steps.
 This also makes the format perfect for parallel processing, because you can have 16 different CPU cores all jumping to different parts of the file at the same time without tripping over each other.

 4.  **Make it ML-Ready:** I wanted to build this with modern data science in mind.
-The format is designed to be a high-throughput engine for machine learning, with a data loader that can feed a continuous stream of ready-to-process data to a GPU, making sure it never sits idle.
+The format is designed with the idea of being a high-throughput engine for machine learning, with a data loader that can feed a continuous stream of ready-to-process data to a GPU, making sure it never sits idle.

 ## The `.cseq` Format Design